OpenTermsArchive/contrib-versions/Xing/Privacy Policy.md

 Period saved for and objection

-We save this data until the respective user either deletes this data themselves or their user account is deleted.
+If the respective upload feature is only used for a single user search, categorisation or grouping, the data uploaded will be deleted immediately afterwards.
+If the respective upload feature requires permanent storage of the uploaded data, we save this data until the respective user either deletes this data themselves or their user account is deleted.
 The invited non-users can select an opt-out link in the invitation e-mail to object to the sending of further invitations or invitation reminders to their respective e-mail address.

 Legal basis